 Lockers and desks are the property of BOCES and are provided for use by students; BOCES administration has the right to search them.
-A student may have exclusive use of these storage places as far as other students are concerned, but he/she does not have exclusivity over the locker as against the BOCES authorities.
+A student may have exclusive use of these storage places as far as other students are concerned, but they do not have exclusivity over their assigned locker.
 Officials who wish to search a closed item (e.g., backpack, purse, etc.) within a locker or desk must have reasonable suspicion to search that item.